Guidance

 • the information that you have entered is correct to the best of your knowledge

-• you have made the headteacher and governing body of the school aware
+• you have made the headteacher and governing body of the school or sixth-form college aware

-You will not be able to submit your nomination until you have completed these declarations and agreed to the terms and conditions.
+You will not be able to submit your nomination until you have completed these declarations and confirmed that you have read the nomination guidance and understand the next steps should your school be confirmed as part of the programme.

 The lead individual of the responsible body will then receive an email to make them aware of this application to the school rebuilding programme.

-Once information is submitted the status of the nomination will read ‘under consideration’ on the portal landing page.
+Once submitted, the status of the nomination will read ‘under consideration’ on the portal landing page.

-The school rebuilding programme team will then review the information you have provided.
+The school rebuilding programme team will review the information provided.

 You may be contacted to arrange a site visit.
-This does not guarantee that the school or blocks will be included in the programme.
+This does not guarantee that your school or sixth-form colleges or blocks will be included in the programme.

 Estate management

-Safe, well-maintained school buildings are vital to support schools and teachers in delivering a high-quality education, so that pupils gain the knowledge, skills and qualifications they need.
+Safe, well-maintained schools and sixth-form colleges are vital in helping teachers provide high-quality education, so that pupils gain the knowledge, skills and qualifications they need.

-Responsible bodies are primarily responsible for the condition of the estate.
-They decide how and where the funding is spent, in line with the conditions of each funding stream.
+Responsible bodies are primarily responsible for the condition of their estate.
+They decide how and where funding is spent, in line with the conditions of each funding stream.

-You should continue to effectively manage the school estate, ensuring that buildings remain safe to use at all times.
-This includes during the nomination period for the school rebuilding programme and if the school is selected onto the programme.
+Responsible bodies should effectively manage their estate, ensuring that buildings remain safe to use at all times.
+This includes during the nomination period for the school rebuilding programme, and if the school or sixth-form college is selected onto the programme.

 We publish several resources to support responsible bodies in carrying out their role and meeting their legal duties.
 These include: